brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 20 bht.md

 2. "Whatever God can do, he unquestionably will do, if he has promised it."
 3. "Exceeding abundantly above all that we ask or think...the infinite goodness of God will exceed all our wishes and all our thoughts."

+### Philip Schaff:
+1. "God can do more than all things that can hinder."
+2. "Having exhausted all the forms of prayer, he casts himself on the infinitude of God, in full confidence that He can and will do all that omnipotence itself can effect."
+3. "This power is that of the indwelling Spirit, and it is according to this power that God is able to do His almighty will."

 ### Archibald T. Robertson:
 1. "Paul is fully aware of the greatness of the blessings asked for, but the Doxology ascribes to God the power to do them for us."
 2. "Not simply παντα, but υπερ beyond and above all."